 Hudsonia Biodiversity Surveys

-Hudsonia conducted a biological assessment for the purpose of informing our land use management strategies at the Incubator site to provide the basis for strong agro-ecological farming practices for our Incubator program participants and the general public.
-The site assessment includes detailed information related to the physical characteristics and environment and relevant habitat maps of the Incubator site.
-The report includes exploratory surveys for breeding birds, reptiles, amphibians, bees, damselflies, dragonflies, butterflies and plants.
+Hudsonia conducted a biological assessment to provide the basis for strong agro-ecological farming practices for our Incubator program participants and the general public.
+The biological assessment includes detailed information related to the physical characteristics and environment with relevant habitat maps of the Incubator site.
+Hudsonia’s report includes exploratory surveys for breeding birds, reptiles, amphibians, bees, damselflies, dragonflies, butterflies and plants.

-The managed and unmanaged habitats of the Incubator site offer abundant resources of value to agriculture and to the host of plants and animals of this landscape.
-The full report addresses aspects of the relationships between soil health, biodiversity and farm productivity, and offers recommendations for farm practices compatible with the habitats and species of conservation concern at this site.
-A summary of Hudsonia’s findings is available in the Incubator information booklet.
+The managed and unmanaged habitats of the Incubator site offer valuable resources to agriculture as well as the many plants and animals of this landscape.
+Hudsonia’s full report addresses aspects of relationships between soil health, biodiversity and farm productivity, and offers recommendations for farm practices that are compatible with the habitats and species of conservation concern at this site.

 These studies were made possible by the Beginning Farmer and Rancher Development Program of the National Institute of Food and Agriculture (USDA, Grant #2011-49400-30628).